superduper-io/superduper/docs/content/core_api/connect.md

 ## Next steps

 `db` is now your connection to your data, models, and model meta-data.
-Now that you have established this connection you are ready to build, deploy and manage AI with SuperDuperDB.
+Now that you have established this connection you are ready to build, deploy and manage AI with superduper.